 Take my hand, and we’ll talk about what you can do—and how I will support you.
 It will almost be like starting over in parenting.
 You’re going to LEARN how to be a real parent, and your child will learn the lessons of life that will benefit him or her for the rest of their lives.

-No more starving and throwing up.
+no more starving or throwing up

-No more lying about food intake or hiding their body.
+no more lying about food intake,

-No more sadness, withdrawal from the family,
+no more withdrawal from the family,

-No more expressions of futility and giving up,
+no more expressions of futility and giving up,

 no more ugly words,